arduino/arduino-preprocessor/README.md

 ### Option `-debug`

 This option enable debugging output during the processing of the Sketch and a lot of debugging messages are printed.
-This option should really be used when a problem is found to understand what's happening and to produce a better bug-report when filing an issue.
+This option should be used when a problem is found to understand what's happening and to produce a better bug-report when filing an issue.

 ### Option `-version`